DeterminedPanda/Chip8/README.md

 # How to use this Repository

-First clone this repository:
+first you need to clone this repository:

 `[you@machine]$ git clone https://github.com/DeterminedPanda/Chip8`

-Then change your working directory into the repository:
+then change your current working directory to the newly cloned repository:

 `[you@machine]$ cd Chip8/`

-Compile the repository:
+after that you need to compile this project:

 `[you@machine]$ make`

-Run the programm:
+now you can run the program:

 `[you@machine]$ ./emulator`